PrimeTimeCode/pt-wp-discourse-sso/README.txt

 Discourse is a fantastic new forum that can add another layer to your WordPress community.
 This plugin allows you to create a fluid experience by using your WordPress installation as the authentication server, creating a single-sign-on (SSO) for your users!

+Notes:

+*		This plugin requires permalinks to be enabled.

 Some Features:

 *   Seamless integration into almost any WordPress installation.